saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-20-deco-decorated-functions.md

 @synchronized
 def ping_list(host_list):
     """
-    Runs check_ping(host) against a list of hosts in parallel.
+    Runs ping() against a list of hosts in parallel and returns the results as a list.

-    Arg:
-        host_list: a list of hosts

-    Returns:
-        A list containing the result for every single time the check_ping(host) ran

     """
     ping_returns = [ ping_return.get()[0] for ping_return in map(ping, host_list)]